LQXshane/500c1face/AWS/README.md

-#THANKS TO Qiuxuan Lin for the links and tips

-#Tutorial for set up EC2, you dont have to know this, it gives a brief explaination of what EC2 is made of.
+###Tutorial for set up EC2
+You dont have to know EVERYTHING, it gives a brief explaination of what EC2 is made of.

+> Updated and mantained by Qiuxuan Lin

 visit this website for step 1 to 5: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html